 Since Aftershokz uses bone conduction headphone technology, the headphones are not noise canceling.
 That would go against the grain of what the brand stands for.
 So far, I’ve logged about 6 hours using the headphones underwater while swimming and they hold up well.
-I haven’t had any issues with sound quality, and I forget them; I’m even listening to music underwater.
+I haven’t had any issues with sound quality while swimming, and I forget that I’m even listening to music underwater.

 You can find them here or hopefully if your local run specialty store (LOL even though you can swim with them).